ChrisPy-RuBy/docs/braindump.md

-move final parts of word doc labook into docs *to_do move final parts of word doc labook into docs **to_do change qa to rem numbers when updating speel check**to_do
+move final parts of word doc labook into docs *to_do move final parts of word doc labook into docs **to_do change qa to rem numbers when updating speel check**to_do notes on runinng child processes with subprocess to anki **to_add